stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 Where `T` is a domain type and `R` is the corresponding FFM type.

-An application can now define custom transformers which are registered with the framework via the a new _registry_ component:
+An application can now define custom transformers which are registered with the framework via a new _registry_ component:

 ```java
 public class Registry {